 Like other high points in the Park’s north end, the Great Hill was a place of strategic importance during the Revolutionary War.
 It served as the site of a British encampment for troops that were also active at the nearby elevated areas now known as Fort Clinton and Nutter’s Battery.
-Beginning in the 1930s, the Great Hill was renovated with the addition of game courts, new paths, and a comfort station.
+Beginning in the 1930s, the Great Hill was renovated with the addition of game courts, new paths, and a public restroom.

 In contrast, the Great Lawn is a relatively new addition to the Park.
 It was built in the 1930s to replace a large reservoir that pre-dated the Park, once a key piece of the City’s water distribution system.
 The Great Lawn—the precise geographical center of Central Park—now features eight ballfields and is surrounded by scenic destinations like the Arthur Ross Pinetum and Turtle Pond.

 Decades of overuse and mismanagement took their toll on the Park’s lawns over the years—and many of them were completely deteriorated by the 1970s.
 When the Conservancy was formed in 1980, several of our first projects included restoring the Park’s beloved lawns so they could begin to balance both active sports use and quiet relaxation.